juancarlospaco/geoguessrnim/README.md

 # GeoGuessrNim

-- Hide Ads without Pro account.
+- Hide Ads with Free accounts.
 - Filters for the StreetView map.
 - 100% Nim.
 Pull Requests welcome if you have more ideas.